-Glyphs won’t open?
+2. Glyphs will not open?

 If that is the case, either right-click the app and choose Open from its context menu, or open your System Preferences and choose Security & Privacy.
 In the tab General you should see options to change which programs will be allowed to be opened.